abmessaoud/webali.github.io/_posts/2017-01-07-Docker-100-images.md

 ## Conclusion

-In this tutorial, we have seen Docker images and we build and run an Image.
+In this tutorial, we have seen Docker images, and we build and run an Image.